ceramicskate0/SWELF/README.md

 ![bf icon_v02](https://user-images.githubusercontent.com/6934294/38778422-18790d6c-407f-11e8-8594-be72577b26cd.png)

 # Legal Disclaimer:
-> If you use this software you do so at your own risk and your own responsibility/liability.
+> THIS IS OPEN SOURCE SOFTWARE AND NOT READY FOR PRODUCTION, YET!
+If you use this software you do so at your own risk and your own responsibility/liability.
 I have NEVER authorized, condoned, or recommend the use of anything in any of my repos for any malicious reason.
 Do not use for evil, malicious purposes, or on machines you do not own.
 I recommend that you always Test it before you use it or deploy it.
+Use at your own risk.